The Ultimate Guide to Managing Variable Consumption Goods in Manufacturing

 What Are Variable Consumption Goods?

-Variable consumption goods are those unsung heroes of manufacturing, items used throughout production that never make it into the final product.
+Variable consumption goods are items used throughout production that never make it into the final product.
 What makes them such a headache?
 Their maddeningly inconsistent usage rates.
 One week you're barely using any grinding wheels, the next week you're burning through them like they're going out of style.
-Equipment conditions, operator techniques, production volume, all these factors create a perfect storm of unpredictability.
+Equipment conditions, operator techniques, and production volume all create a perfect storm of unpredictability.

 The usual suspects include:

-• Abrasives (those sandpapers, grinding wheels, and polishing compounds that disappear mysteriously)
+• Abrasives — sandpapers, grinding wheels, and polishing compounds that disappear mysteriously

 Why Your Current Inventory System Is Failing You

 Let's be honest, traditional inventory approaches were never designed for these troublemakers.
-Fixed reorder points and economic order quantities work beautifully for predictable items, but they're about as effective as a chocolate teapot when applied to manufacturing consumables.
+Fixed reorder points and economic order quantities work beautifully for predictable items, but they're about as effective as a chocolate teapot when applied to manufacturing consumables with variable consumption patterns.

 Here's why your system keeps letting you down:

-• Your forecasting models naively assume yesterday's usage predicts tomorrow's needs (spoiler alert: it doesn't)
+• Your forecasting models naively assume yesterday's usage predicts tomorrow's needs — spoiler alert: it doesn't when your job mix changes weekly

-• Those rigid min/max systems can't handle sudden usage spikes (like when that new operator goes through three times the normal amount)
+• Rigid min/max systems can't handle sudden usage spikes — like when that new operator goes through three times the normal amount of abrasives

 • Traditional EOQ formulas completely ignore the variability that defines these items